grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/fetch-data-from-frontend.md

 ---
 id: fetch-data-from-frontend
-title: Fetching data from frontend code using the data proxy
+title: Fetch data from frontend code using the data proxy
 description: Learn how to use the data proxy API to fetch data from frontend code in data source and app plugins in Grafana
 keywords:
   - grafana